jgautheron/dockerfiles/sublime-text-go/README.md

 # Sublime Text 3 for Go
 Get started quickly with this docker container of Sublime Text 3 prepared for Golang development.
+Came up with this idea for shortening newcomers on-boarding time.

 ![](screenshot.png)